 - Other income (investments/state benefits)

-Bank statements (3 months where you income is paid into) Your bank statements must match your pay slips.
-They will also get scrutinised for other spending, so not declaring a credit card, childcare payments and regular online spending at gala bingo will affect your affordability.
+Bank statements (three months where your income is paid into).
+Your bank statements must match your pay slips.
+They will also get scrutinised for other spending, so not declaring a credit card, childcare payments and regular online spending at gala bingo will affect your affordability!

 Keep your documents in a safe place and ready to go

 - Electoral Roll

 - Proof of address: Bills (electricity/gas, credit card, mobile phone)